scai-conf/SCAI-QReCC-21/README.md

 ## Submission
 Register for the task using [this form](https://forms.gle/fwfo6fUoHUXdsGGM6).
 We will then send you your TIRA login once it is ready.

 The challenge is hosted on [TIRA](https://www.tira.io/task/scai-qrecc).
-Participants are encouraged to upload their code and run the evaluation on the VMs provided by the platform to ensure reproducibility of the results.
-It is also possible to upload the submission as a single JSON file.
+Participants can upload their submission as a single JSON file.
+Alternatively, participants can upload their code and run the evaluation on the VMs provided by the platform to ensure reproducibility of the results.

 The submission format for the task is a JSON file similar to the input (all `Model_xxx`-fields are optional and you can omit them from the submission, e.g. provide only Conversation_no, Turn_no and Model_answer to get the EM and F1 scores for the generated answers):
 ```